eguegu28/miner333s-menu/README.md

-the entire reason is for you to use them but not abuse them. your not permitted to do anything other then using them one of those you cant do is trolling
+the entire reason is for you to use them but not abuse them. your not permitted to do anything other then using them one of those you cant do is trolling but if your on a school chromebook it might not work. your school can ban the panel...